 Since Florida law does allow the lawful use of lethal force is some situations, homicides where self-defense is asserted must be thoroughly investigated.

-Eric Matheny is a criminal defense attorney serving the South Florida area.
+Eric Matheny is a criminal defense attorney serving the Miami-Dade County area.